PsiBorg

 Bluetooth Mesh is a computer mesh networking standard based on Bluetooth Low Energy that allows for many-to-many communication over Bluetooth radio.

-The LoRaWAN specification is a Low Power, Wide Area (LPWA) networking protocol designed to wirelessly connect battery-operated ‘things’ to the internet in regional, national or global networks, and targets key Internet of Things (IoT) requirements such as bi-directional communication, end-to-end security, mobility and localization services.
+The LoRaWAN specification is a Low Power, Wide Area (LPWA) networking protocol.
+It is designed to wirelessly connect battery-operated ‘things’ to the internet in regional, national or global networks, and targets key Internet of Things (IoT) requirements.
+Such as bi-directional communication, end-to-end security, mobility and localization services.

-Sub 1-GHz is a commonly used communication network for IoT applications.
+The above mentioned, Sub 1-GHz is a commonly used communication network for IoT applications.
 Sub 1-GHz is named so because of its operating frequency band (Sub-GHz technology operates in a frequency band less than 1 GHz, usually around 920MHz).
-Sub-GHz is an ideal technology choice for wireless applications requiring long-range and low power consumption.
+Moreover, it’s is an ideal technology choice for wireless applications requiring long-range and low power consumption.
 The long-range transmission reduces the cost of locating intermediate base stations.

 In IoT applications, the Sub 1-GHz wireless network technology is used more than 2.4 GHz wireless because of its outstanding advantages in reliable remote transmission, low energy consumption, and good anti-interference.